eegli/mfaws/readme.md

 - Assume multiple short-term profiles for a single long-term profile
 - A single native binary - no dependency on Python
+- Pass the one-time password (OTP) as a flag argument
 - Utility commands to manage short-term profiles

 If you're migrating and curious, read the section about the differences: [Migrating from `aws-mfa`: What's different?](#migrating-from-aws-mfa-whats-different)